Sleep problems - symptoms

 What are the symptoms of sleep disorders?

 Insomnia is itself often a symptom of other problems.
 Typical patterns of insomnia include the inability to fall asleep or stay asleep at night, waking up earlier than usual, and daytime fatigue.
 Most people with insomnia don't fall asleep in inappropriate situations, like driving.
-If this does occur, it may signal that a medical disorder (such as sleep apnoea) is the cause of insomnia.
+If this does occur, it may indicate that a medical disorder (such as sleep apnoea) is the cause of insomnia.

 Excessive daytime sleepiness is the primary symptom.
 Some people will deny sleepiness but feel fatigued.
 Other symptoms are snoring, snorting, and gasping sounds when you sleep -- often first noticed by a sleeping partner.
 Restless or unrefreshing sleep is also typical, as are headaches in the morning.